Lumorix-studios/Neo/README.md

 ### Modern UI

-AgenticCoder uses animated transitions and interactive components to create a responsive and polished interface.
+NEO uses animated transitions and interactive components to create a responsive and polished interface.

 The application incorporates components such as ClickSpark, PixelTransition, and smooth interface transitions to provide a more dynamic experience.

 ### Integrated Code Editor

-AgenticCoder includes a built-in code editor panel (toggle with `Ctrl+Shift+E`) that turns the app into a lightweight IDE alongside your chat.
+NEO includes a built-in code editor panel (toggle with `Ctrl+Shift+E`) that turns the app into a lightweight IDE alongside your chat.

 * **File explorer** — browse any folder on your machine as a workspace, or open individual files directly
 * **Multi-tab editing** — up to 10 simultaneously open tabs with LRU eviction, dirty-state indicators, and close-all support